-A dental hygienist typically performs dental prophylaxis.
+A dental hygienist is typically who performs dental prophylaxis.
 It all starts with an oral examination.
-The dentist would carefully observe the oral cavity by using small mirrors to check parts of the teeth and gums.
+The dentist would carefully observe the oral cavity by using small mirrors to check your teeth and gums.

 2. Cleansing to remove plaque or tartar

 The dental hygienist would make use of small mirrors and scalers to carefully scrape and remove plaque and tartar from corners of your gum line and in between teeth.

 The dentist would advise to follow routine brushing and flossing as it prevents the build-up of bacteria and development of hard tartar.

 3. Deep cleaning with toothpaste

 After ensuring that teeth are free of tartar, the dental hygienist would use a high-powered electric brush for deep cleaning.
 Deep cleaning is a great way to remove any tartar that may be left behind after the scaling process.

 Regardless of whether the patient flosses regularly at home or not, nothing can compete for the results of a professional flossing session.
 The dentist/dental hygienist would go deep between teeth and other spots of the oral cavity that may need attention to ensure that no debris is left behind in the mouth.